markjosephcampbell/Coinbase_Case_Study/README.md

 As cryptocurrencies have grown, so too has the competition for Coinbase.
 Voyager is a powerful and secure trading app which provides 50+ digital assets. iTrustCapital is considered the leader in crypto IRA's as it provides you with the ability to buy or sell digital assets and VaultChain precious metals tax-free.
 Crypto.com has an entire crypto ecosystem that contains its app, Crypto Earn, Crypto Credit, the Crypto.com Exchange and DeFi Wallet along with Crypto Pay.
 Gemini is another competitor with an interesting approach providing multiple platform options based on user skill level while offereing 26 different coins and tokens on their exchange.
 Rounding out the competition is the company with the best brand recognition in Robinhood, which provides traders with an intuitive and streamlined platform.

 ## Results
+Coinbase boasts sales of 1.3B USD and a market cap of 68.1B USD.
+In Q1 2021, Coinbase's trading volume was 335 billion USD.
+Over the past few years, Coinbase has consistently increased their share of the crypto market from 4.5% in 2018 to 11.3% in 2021.
+A large part of this success is due to expanding their reach with hedge funds, financial institutions and other institutional customers, which hold 44.8 billion worth of assets on the platform.

 ### Resources:
 - [CNBC](https://www.cnbc.com/2021/05/01/charlie-munger-calls-bitcoin-disgusting-and-contrary-to-the-interests-of-civilization.html)